 The world’s most valuable private company is China-based ByteDance, which is in the artificial intelligence category.
-The company, which operates content platforms such as TikTok and Toutiao, reached a $140B valuation following an investment from Tiger Global Management in March 2020.
+The TikTok owner is worth $225B as of March 2023, following an investment from investors including AI firm G42.

-Rounding out the top 5 most valuable private companies are aerospace manufacturer SpaceX (valued at $127B), fast fashion company Shein ($100B), payments processor Stripe ($95B), and collaborative online design tool Canva and payments platform Checkout.com (tied for fifth at $40B).
+Rounding out the top 5 most valuable private companies are aerospace manufacturer SpaceX (valued at $137B), fast fashion company Shein ($100B), payments processor Stripe ($50B), and collaborative online design tool Canva ($40B).

 Unicorn company trends by category

-Fifty-two private companies (4.4% of total unicorns) fall within the next bracket — the “decacorns,” worth between $10B and $100B.
-Meanwhile, nearly a quarter (23.5%) of companies included in the global unicorn club are valued at exactly $1B.
+Fifty private companies (4.1% of total unicorns) fall within the next bracket — the “decacorns,” worth between $10B and $100B.
+Meanwhile, more than one-fifth (22.8%) of companies included in the global unicorn club are valued at exactly $1B.

 Unicorn club growth

-767 companies in our market map — nearly 2 out of 3 — have joined the unicorn club since the start of 2021.
+788 companies on our market map — nearly 2 out of 3 — have joined the unicorn club since the start of 2021.